Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Problem Formulation

-\in \Cb^{N_T\times K}. } Hence, $\bT_j\in \Cb^{N_j\times K} $ is the precoding matrix applied at TX~$j$, $\mu\wv_i\in \Cb^{N_T\times 1} $ is the global precoding vector for the information symbols of RX~$i$ ($s_i$), and $\mu\wv_{i,j}\in \Cb^{N_j\times 1} $ is the precoding vector applied at TX~$j$ for $s_i$.
+\in \Cb^{N_T\times K}. } Hence, $\bT_j\in \Cb^{N_j\times K} $ represents the precoding matrix applied at TX~$j$, $\mu\wv_i\in \Cb^{N_T\times 1} $ denotes the global precoding vector for the information symbol of RX~$i$ ($s_i$), and $\mu\wv_{i,j}\in \Cb^{N_j\times 1} $ is the precoding vector applied at TX~$j$ for~$s_i$.
 We further define $\wv_{i,j,n}$ as the coefficient at the $n$-th antenna of TX~$j$.
 The parameter $0<\mu\leq 1$ is a power correction value that will be detailed afterwards.
-We define $\bT_{j,n}$ as the precoding vector applied at the $n$-th antenna of TX~$j$ for the vector $\bs$, with $n\in\Nb_{N_j}$.
+We define $\bT_{j,n}\in \Cb^{1\times K}$ as the precoding vector applied at the $n$-th antenna of TX~$j$ for the vector $\bs$, with $n\in\Nb_{N_j}$.
 We assume that the precoder has a per-antenna instantaneous unit-norm constraint, such that \eqm{ \norm{\bT_{j,n}} \leq 1. } The results presented here also hold under the assumption of per-TX instantaneous constraint ($\norm{\bT_{j}} \leq 1$).
-Note that, even if we set $\norm{\bT_{j}} = 1$, the transmit power varies over the time as the power of the information symbols $s_i$ varies.
-For sake of concision, we refer hereinafter to the unit-norm constraint of~\eqref{eq:power_contraint} as \emph{instantaneous power constraint}, although strictly speaking it is an \emph{instantaneous power constraint on the precoding vector}.
-This is done in opposition to the less restrictive average power constraint on the precoder ($\ExpB{\norm{\bT_{j}}^2} \leq 1$) which has been assumed in other works \cite{Bazco2018_WCL,Bazco2018_TIT}.
+Note that, even if we set $\norm{\bT_{j}} = 1$, the transmit power varies over the time as the power of the information symbols~$s_i$ varies.
+For sake of concision, we refer hereinafter to the unit-norm constraint of~\eqref{eq:power_contraint} as \emph{instantaneous power constraint}, although strictly speaking it is an \emph{instantaneous power constraint on the precoding vector} averaged over the information symbols.

+\cmtblu{This is done in opposition to the average power constraint on the precoder ($\ExpB{\norm{\bT_{j}}^2} \leq 1$) which has been assumed in other works \cite{Bazco2018_WCL,Bazco2018_TIT}.
+This average power constraint, which results in a power normalization factor of $\nicefrac{1}{\sqrt{\Exp[{\norm{\wv_i}^2}]}}$ for each $\wv_i$, it is known to be less harmful for distributed CSIT settings.
+This fact follows because, under the instantaneous power constraint, the precoding must be carefully designed to avoid exceeding the power budget at every time, and this power normalization must be locally done at each TX without an exact knowledge of the actions of the other TXs.
+On the other hand, under the average power constraint the normalization is based on statistics and it is constant. }

+\cmtblu{ Thus, we consider the instantaneous power constraint because it is the most challenging case for a distributed setting where each TX must independently compute and agree on the applied power normalization.
+As it will be shown in the following, the constraint on the instantaneous power is one of the key aspects that could diminish the performance in the distributed setting. }